joenash/discord-skeleton/README.md

 Commands are assumed to be executed in response to user messages, and so are handled by the ``messages`` handler.
 To add handlers for other events, see [Events](###Events).

 ### Commands
+Below is a list of commands provided by default.
+Want to add a command?
+Pull requests welcome ✨.
  - args-info-command

 ### Features